pe1l1nl1/23007/Latvian/Latvian Test 2.md

-# Present and Past tense
+# Present, Past tense, Future Tense

 - Es esmu **no** Rīga**s**. ( Rigas is in Genitive).
 - Es studēju medicīnu (medicīnu is in Accusative).